Events Description

 Artist & Activity Information

-- Balfour Arts Collectiv – Balfour Arts Collective is an innovative high school program for students who are passionate about the arts.
+- Balfour Arts Collective - Balfour Arts Collective is an innovative high school program for students who are passionate about the arts.
 Dancers, actors, artists and performers build their skills while earning credits towards their high school graduation.
-They will kick off Light the Lights with an excerpt from their recent musical, Beauty and the Beast!
+They will kick off Light the Lights with an excerpt from their recent musical, High School Musical On Stage!
 You can give them a high five or take a selfie with their lovable characters as they mix and mingle throughout the event

-- Prairie Percherons – Enjoy a free horse & wagon ride around City Hall!
+- Prairie Percherons – Enjoy a free horse and wagon ride around City Hall!

-- Santa – Meet Santa, Mrs. Clause, and all his helpers!
+- SantaOpens in new window – Meet Santa, Mrs. Claus, and all his helpers!
+Santa will be located in the Henry Baker Hall.

 Enter Our Virtual Colouring Contest